realworldocaml/book/en/compiler-frontend.md

 Syntax extensions are a powerful extension mechanism that can completely alter your source code's layout and style.
-Core includes a very conservative set of extensions that take care to minimise the syntax changes.
+Core includes a very conservative set of extensions that take care to minimize the syntax changes.
 There are a number of third-party libraries that are much more ambitious -- some introduce whitespace-sensitive indentation while others build entirely new embedded languages using OCaml as a host language.